SLuo490/Tip-Calculator/README.md

 ## Notes

 Describe any challenges encountered while building the app.\
-Markup: *Learning Swift with no prior knowledge
+- Learning Swift with no prior knowledge
-        *Changing textfield's width to ensure total amount fits in text field.
+- Changing textfield's width to ensure total amount fits in text field.
+- Learning about the different keyboard handling